SECURE Act Overview

 A CRT is a “split-interest” technique that divides the assets into an income stream for a specified term and a remainder interest that passes after the term expires.
 The income stream typically goes to one or more non-charitable beneficiaries (e.g., the decedent’s children), and the remainder must pass to one or more qualified charities.
 Using a CRT for retirement accounts is a way to force spendthrift heirs to stretch payments from those accounts over time rather than liquidating them at once, and potentially triggering higher tax rates.

 The length of a CRT may be specified as a term of years (which may be up to 20 years), based upon the life or lives of the beneficiary or beneficiaries, or a combination thereof.
-With a term of years that may be specified up to 20 years, the CRT immediately offers a way to double the stretch period over what will be available under the SECURE Act.
+With a term of years that may be specified up to 20 years, the CRT immediately offers a way to double the stretch period over what is now available under the SECURE Act.
 Depending on the age or ages of the income beneficiaries, it may be possible to stretch payments of the retirement account over their life or lives.
 Many factors go into determining what length of term will be permitted, but we have software that can generate quick illustrations to determine what is possible.

 The Charitable Stretch Remainder Trust has other benefits, such as an estate tax deduction for those facing federal or state death taxes, but they are beyond the scope of this article.
 The point here is that Congress may have severely limited the ability to stretch payments from retirement accounts in the traditional way, but it boosted the power of a Charitable Stretch Remainder Trust to meet the planning goals of many people.